Leroymilo/FurnitureFramework/doc/Slots.md

 This is the depth at which the item in the slot should be drawn, it's mesured in tiles, starting with 0 at the bottom of the bounding box.
 See the "Living Room" furniture in the Example Pack to have examples of layers with depth.
 It can be a float (decimal value), but it's recommended to keep it an integer if you don't need to have precise layering.
-If it's below zero, the placed items might be drawn in front Furniture placed in front of this Furniture.
-If it's over the value of the field Height of the Furniture's Collisions it will be drawn behind the base sprite of the Furniture.
+If it's equal or less than zero, the placed items will be drawn in front of the Furniture placed in front of this Furniture.
+If it's over the value of the field "Height" of the Furniture's Collisions it will be drawn behind the base sprite of the Furniture.

 As a general rule, if you have to create a [Layer](https://github.com/Leroymilo/FurnitureFramework/blob/main/doc/Furniture.md#layers) for the part of the Furniture where you'll place the spot, then the spot should have the same depth (or lower) as the corresponding layer.

-Defaults to `0`.
+Defaults to `0.1`.

 ## Example